 "Users will be able to create a Shared Feed by sending an invite to another user," according to the TechCrunch report.
 "Once the invitation is accepted, they can create a feed and chat about it in DMs."

 The timing isn't coincidental.
-As social media platforms face pressure to combat the isolation that comes with endless scrolling, collaborative features represent a return to social media's original promise of connection. has been pushing similar initiatives across Facebook and Instagram, while has experimented with co-watching features.
+As social media platforms face pressure to combat the isolation that comes with endless scrolling, collaborative features represent a return to social media's original promise of connection.
+Meta has been pushing similar initiatives across Facebook and Instagram, while YouTube has experimented with co-watching features.